hi-sg/hi-sg.github.io/src/software-recommendations.md

 install packages outside of the relatively small vanilla repos.
 The AUR makes Arch (probably) the single distro with most software available for it.

-**However this doesn't mean Arch Linux is flawless...**

-For work, I use MacOS, because why the hell not.
-It's Unix-like without all the crap Microsoft ships with Windows.
-As of recently, my love towards Apple slowly fading away, but I can't turn a blind eye on the M1 macs; in one word: bizarre!

 ## (Other) Operating Systems

 There is the issue of [systemd](https://www.freedesktop.org/wiki/Software/systemd/),